Public Officers and Employees

-(b) “Committee” shall mean the State Employee Benefits Committee as established by § 9602 of this title.
+(2) “Committee” means the State Employee Benefits Committee as established by § 9602 of this title.

 (3) “Creditable compensation” means the base rate of compensation that the employee received on the last day of employment before the employee developed a disability as determined by the Committee.

-(d) “Disability benefit” shall mean income replacement payments payable to a participating employee under a short-term or long-term disability benefit program pursuant to this chapter.
+(4) “Disability benefit” means income replacement payments payable to a participating employee under a short-term or long-term disability benefit program pursuant to this chapter.

 (5) “Employee” means an eligible “employee” as defined in § 5501 of this title who elects to participates in the Program as specified in § 5519 of this title.
 This shall include any employee who is collecting benefits pursuant to § 8352(4) of Title 11.

-(f) “Employment” shall mean any occupation for which the employee is reasonably suited by training or experience.
+(6) “Employment” means any occupation for which the employee is reasonably suited by training or experience.

 (7) “Program” means the Disability Insurance Program created pursuant to this chapter providing short-term and long-term disability benefits for eligible employees electing to participate in the Program.75 Del.
 Laws, c.
 191, § 1; 76 Del.
 Laws, c.
 321, § 1; 78 Del.
 Laws, c.
 179, § 276; 79 Del.
 Laws, c.
 174, § 1; 84 Del.
 Laws, c.
 233, § 57;

 The State shall pay all premium or subscription charges for the full cost of providing coverage for the Disability Insurance Program.75 Del.
 Laws, c.
 191, § 1;

 (a) Participating employees shall be eligible to utilize earned sick leave for absences due to accident, illness, or injury, or parental leave, if eligible upon the birth of a child, for periods before disability benefits commence under this chapter, such that the participating employee receives 100% of creditable compensation for such periods, not to exceed the employee’s sick leave balance.